approov/web-quickstart-fingerprintjs-javascript/README.md

 ### Approov FingerprintJS Subscription

-Double check that you have added with the Approov CLI the correct FingerprintJS subscription:
+Check that you have added with the Approov CLI the correct FingerprintJS subscription:
 * check the FingerprintJS browser token is the correct one and that doesn't have a typo
 * check the FingerprintJS API token is the correct one and doesn't have a typo